scala-ide/docs/dev/testing/presentation-compiler-tests.rst

 Depending on the machine you are using, this make take some consistent amount of time.
 For instance, on my 2011 MacBook Pro it used to take about 30' minutes (but after I moved to a SSD, the same machine could build the distribution in about 10 minutes!).
-Just be patient and remember you are building the whole Scala distribution, not really the tinest Scala project in the world :).
+Just be patient and remember you are building the whole Scala distribution, not really the tiniest Scala project in the world :).

-Hopefully, you should have successfully built the scala compiler.
+Hopefully, you should have successfully built the Scala compiler.
 It's finally time to write your first test for the Scala Presentation Compiler (PC).

 Create a Presentation Compiler Test